Making Easy Work of Selecting a Loan Repayment Plan

-With no fewer than eight repayment options available for federal student loans, it’s no wonder loan repayment plans are so confusing.
+With no fewer than eight loan repayment plans available for federal student loans, it’s no wonder selecting a loan repayment plan are so confusing.
 While it all might seem overwhelming at first, sorting it out really starts one simple question: what’s your student debt to income ratio.
 It’s a simple question based on an even simpler calculation.
 If you owe 250,000 in student loans and make $100,000 then you student debt to income ratio is 2.5.
 If you owe 120,000 in student loans and make $100,000 then you debt to income ratio is 1.2.
 It’s a simple calculation and yet it’s very empowering.

 The student debt to income ratio

-If your student debt to income ratio is greater than 2.0, selecting an income based plan is the most sensible course of action.
+If your student debt to income ratio is greater than 2.0, selecting one of the income based loan repayment plans is the most sensible course of action.
 Granted, there are 5 income based repayment plans, but only three (IBR, PAYE, REPAYE) are really worth considering and most veterinarians will find that PAYE, or REPAYE will best suite their needs.
 Be forewarned, if you marry or plan on marring someone who has income and no significant student debt, REPAYE can blow up spectacularly.

 Lets look at some examples of the student debt to income ratio at work.